TheOdinProject/curriculum/javascript/javascript_in_the_real_world/linting.md

 ### Note on using Eslint and Prettier together

 Using eslint and prettier together causes conflicts.
 To fix that follow the instructions to install [eslint-config-prettier](https://github.com/prettier/eslint-config-prettier#installation).
 It turns off all eslint rules that are unnecessary or might conflict with Prettier.
+Doing just this is enough to resolev the conflict and get them both working smoothly with one another.
+Another way to address the conflict is to use `eslint-plugin-prettier`.
+It lets you run prettier as if it was a linter rule.
+However, doing this is **not recommended**.
+You can learn more about it [here](https://prettier.io/docs/en/integrating-with-linters.html#notes)

 ### Knowledge check